Tips for getting featured on a wedding blog ♥

 Having a real wedding or styled-shoot accepted for publication on a wedding blog allows you to showcase your awesome work to potential clients.
 Those dreamy, light-filled images you captured for your latest couple?
 Submit them!
 That spectacular bouquet and hanging floral chandelier you styled with specially imported blooms?
 Get them featured!
 The ridiculously romantic wedding-upstyle you primped to perfection for your bride and her maids?
+That groom’s awesome bout?!
 Make sure your handy-work is seen!
 Being featured on a wedding blog means all of your beautiful efforts reach a targeted audience of people who are actively researching vendors for their wedding.

 When your submission is accepted and published on a wedding blog, it’s also very likely that in addition to being featured on the website you’re also going to get mentioned on the publication’s social media channels like Facebook, Pinterest, Twitter and Instagram, too.
 Bonus!
-And because editorial features are not ‘for sale’, being featured on a well-respected wedding blog is a stamp of approval that brides and other industry professionals will recognize.
+And because editorial features are not ‘for sale’, being featured on a well-respected wedding blog is a stamp of approval that couples and other industry professionals will recognize.

 So, what is the best wedding blog to submit your work to?
 What is the best way to go about reaching out to the editor of your fave publication?
 How do you increase your chances of getting your work featured on wedding blogs like Confetti Daydreams?
 Here are some of my most useful insights based on my own experience as a wedding blog editor.

 How to get featured on a wedding blog.